ZIMSEC O Level History Notes: Missionaries: Problems faced by Missionaries in Zimbabwe between 1850-1900

 - The African climate was hostile and unforgiving with plenty of sunshine compared to the milder climates of Europe.

-- They were exposed to cruel African customs such as killing of twins and albinos and raiding.
+- They were exposed to cruel African customs such as the killing of twins and albinos and raiding.

 To access more topics go to the History Notes page.